unocss/unocss/docs/guide/index.md

 ## Play

 You can try UnoCSS in your browser, in the [Playground](/play/).
-Or look up for utilities from the default presets in the [Interactive Docs](/interactive/).
+Or look up utilities from the default presets in the [Interactive Docs](/interactive/).

 ## Installation